thomst/teame/README.md

 ### Clone or pull repositories

 ```
-$ **teame.sh -g my-pattern**
+$ teame.sh -g my-pattern
 [SUCCESS][PULLED] repo-with-my-pattern-in-name
 [SUCCESS][CLONED] another-repo-with-my-pattern-in-name
 ```

 #### Explanation

-*   Teame gets a list of repositories from the gitea server filtered by the search pattern.
-*   And then depending on the fact that the repository already exists in the current working directory teame either
+Working with the filtered list of repositories retrieved from the gitea server teame either clones or pulls the repository depending on the fact that the repository already exists in the current working directory or not.
-    *   clones the repository or
-    *   pulls it.

 ### Show repository status

 ```
-$ **teame.sh -s my-pattern**
+$ teame.sh -s my-pattern
 [SUCCESS][STATUS] repo-with-my-pattern-in-name
  D deleted-file
 ?? new-file